johanseaxis/acap-native-sdk-examples/README.md

 greater depth than the [larod](./larod) and [vdo-larod](./vdo-larod) examples.
 * [using-opencv](./using-opencv/)
-  * This example covers how to build, bundle and use OpenCV with ACAP3.
+  * This example covers how to build, bundle and use OpenCV with ACAP4 Native SDK.
 * [vdostream](./vdostream/)
   * The example code is written in C which starts a vdo stream and then illustrates how to continuously capture frames from the vdo service, access the received buffer contents as well as the frame metadata.
 * [vdo-larod](./vdo-larod/)